Close

 Applied Scientist: Personalization

-Conducted research to improve Amazon's ability to recommend products that facilitate holistic online engagement (clicks, hearts, time on page, etc.).
-Formulated task as a multi-task learning problem and implemented+evaluated several SOTA algorithms.
-Achieved an average relative improvement of over 10% over existing production baselines.
-Augmented my research code into MultiRec: a configuration-driven machine learning research software package to accelerate research.
-MultiRec supports PyTorch and sklearn-style models, allowing me to train 1443 models over 74 experiment settings in a single summer.
+Improve Amazon's ability to improve holistic online engagement (clicks, hearts, time on page, etc.) through multi-task learning.
+Implemented+evaluated several SOTA algorithms, achieving an average relative improvement of 10% over existing production baselines.
+Consolidated research code into MultiRec, a machine learning experimentation software package.

 Stanford Research Institute (SRI), International